merenlab/anvio.org/help/main/artifacts/scgs-taxonomy/index.md

 ## Description

-This contains the taxonomy annotions for each of the single-copy core genes found in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>; in other words, this contains the results of a run of <span class="artifact-p">[anvi-run-scg-taxonomy](/help/main/programs/anvi-run-scg-taxonomy)</span>.
+This contains the taxonomy annotations for each of the single-copy core genes found in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>; in other words, this contains the results of a run of <span class="artifact-p">[anvi-run-scg-taxonomy](/help/main/programs/anvi-run-scg-taxonomy)</span>.

 This information was found through the [GTDB](https://gtdb.ecogenomic.org/) database, so it will not work with Eukaryotic genomes.